Wineries are sprouting up in the cooler Kootenay climate

 Where: 9340 Station Road, Trail, B.C.
 V1R4W6

 Good to know: In the Burl Tasting Room and Gift Shop, you can sample all the wines, including their award-winning De Jager’s Port Style Wine.The venue, with its expansive view of the vineyard, is perfect for hosting small events up to 50 people.
 The winery can also host weddings.
 In the summer, the vineyard offers “Picnics in the Vines,” featuring a basket filled with tasty goodies along with your choice of a bottle of wine.
-Visitors are also welcomed to stay at the Grape Escape Guest House.
+Visitors are also welcome to stay at the Grape Escape Guest House, featuring three different rooms decorated in an appealing shabby-chic decor.
 This story tells how South African–born Tersia and Ben DeJager ended up as owners of Columbia Gardens Vineyard and Winery.

 Mountain Soul Vineyard and Winery